EHR vs EMR: Key Differences, Definitions, and Which to Choose

 What is an EHR?

-An Electronic Health Record (EHR) is a comprehensive, interconnected system integrating patient information across multiple healthcare providers.
-It includes everything in an EMR and external records such as lab reports, specialist notes, imaging results, and prescriptions from different pharmacies.
+An Electronic Health Record (EHR) is a comprehensive, interconnected system that integrates patient information from multiple healthcare providers.
+It includes everything in an EMR and external records, such as lab reports, specialist notes, imaging results, and prescriptions from different pharmacies.

-EHRs are built for interoperability, ensuring patient data is accessible across hospitals, clinics, and specialists, creating a complete and updated health history.
+EHRs are built for interoperability, ensuring patient data is accessible across hospitals, clinics, and specialists and creating a complete, up-to-date health history.

 Scope: How Far Do EMRs and EHRs Reach?

 EMRs are limited to a single healthcare provider or organization.
 They are commonly used by individual clinics, specialty practices, or small hospitals to store patient records.
-Because they operate within one system, EMRs are excellent for keeping a detailed history of patient visits, but they do not extend beyond that specific practice.
+Because they operate within a single system, EMRs are excellent for documenting patient visits, but they do not extend beyond that practice.

 On the other hand, EHRs have a broader reach.
 They span multiple healthcare providers and organizations, making them essential for large hospital networks, government health programs, and multi-specialty healthcare systems.